 - Helping create and draw up contract documents for projects

 - Assisting a senior surveyor in assessing works undertaken in a month, this will include visiting the site and meeting contractors

 - Assisting in preparing recommendations for payments based upon the valuation

 - Assisting a senior surveyor when reviewing changes to the contract scope, this will involve liaising with the design team, contractors and project management team

 What training will the apprentice take and what qualification will the apprentice get at the end?

 - Helping senior members of staff create and maintain cost reports throughout the life cycle of a project

-Off-the-job training will be provided by the University College of Estate Management (UCEM).
-You will achieve a Royal Institution of Chartered Surveyors (RICS) accredited BSc (Hons) Quantity Surveying.
-Rather than attending formal lectures or classes, you'll study using UCEM's state-of-the-art online learning environment and digital library, supported with guidance from highly experienced tutors.
+- Off-the-job training will be provided by the University College of Estate Management (UCEM).
+You will do a Royal Institution of Chartered Surveyors (RICS) accredited BSc (Hons) Quantity Surveying.
+Rather than attending formal lectures or classes, you'll study using UCEM's state-of-the-art online learning environment and digital library, supported by guidance from highly experienced tutors

 Requirements and prospects Desired skills and personal qualities